HomeBlog50 Jazz Standards You Need To Know

 “Recorda Me” – Written by Joe Henderson.

-This tune’s infectious Latin groove, coupled with its strong melody and modern harmonic structure, offers musicians a gratifying challenge.
-Its fusion of jazz harmony with Afro-Cuban rhythms makes it a compelling and unique entry to this list.
-Check out:
+This tune’s contagious Latin groove, coupled with its strong melody and modern harmonic structure, offers musicians a gratifying challenge.
+Its fusion of jazz harmony with Afro-Cuban rhythms makes it a unique entry on this list.

 • Steps Ahead – “Smokin’ in the Pit” (1980)